-Presentations can be used to show the height field in another way than as a false color map of the heights, for instance with shading or with highlighted edges.
+Presentations can be used to show the height field in another way than as a false colour map of the heights, for instance with shading or with highlighted edges.
 It is also possible to superimpose an arbitrary data field over another one as the presentation.

 Note the superimposed presentation is really only a presentation, it is never used for calculations.
 In all data processing functions or tools the results are always computed from the original underlying data.
-Since presentations can be computationaly intensive to calculate, they are not automatically updated when the underlying data change.
+Since presentations can be computationally intensive to calculate, they are not automatically updated when the underlying data change.
 The various presentations available are described in section Presentations.

-Since the values of the presentation image have arbitrary absolute scale and may not even correspond to any meaningful physical quantity, the false color map ruler on the right side of the data window does not display any ticks nor the minimum and maximum value when a presentation is shown.
+Since the values of the presentation image have arbitrary absolute scale and may not even correspond to any meaningful physical quantity, the false colour map ruler on the right side of the data window does not display any ticks nor the minimum and maximum value when a presentation is shown.

 Many functions, especially statistical, levelling and row correction functions, can use masks to include or exclude areas from the calculation.
 This choice is presented as Masking Mode with the options to exclude the masked region, include only the masked region or ignore the mask and use the entire data.
-Note that this choice is usually diplayed only if a mask is present.
+Note that this choice is usually displayed only if a mask is present.

 Since grain marking is the most common use of masks, several functions that operate on marked areas are called “grain” functions, e.g. Grain Statistics.
 Also, a contiguous part of mask is sometimes called grain in this guide.
 However, since a mask does not bear any information how it was created all mask functions can be used with masks of any origin.